rsandor/Solace/game/skills/conjuration/help/conjuration.help.md

 * [Level 55] `Resonance` (30s cooldown, 6s cast, 30% MP)
   The target gains the `resonating` debuff for 10-60s.
-The debuff deals 20-60 potency force damage damage every 2 seconds and they also become vulnerable to the damage type element of any summed pet at the time of casting.
+The debuff deals 20-60 potency force damage damage every 2 seconds and they also become vulnerable to the damage type element of any summoned pet at the time of casting.
 * [Level 80] `Absorb` (240s cooldown, instant, free)
   The caster aborbs the energy of their summoned elemental instantly healing 80% of their MP.
 The elemental is consumed and dies as a result.